 Age can also play a factor in determining whether you should drink a protein shake in the morning or at night.
 One study suggests people can benefit from taking a protein supplement at night because when protein is consumed right before bed, it’s able to be effectively digested and absorbed to help maintain healthy muscles.
 Muscle tissue changes in many ways with age, so maintaining healthy muscles is especially important as you grow older.
 That’s why older people might want to consider adding a before-bed protein shake to their routine (however, people of a wide range of ages can benefit from nighttime shake).
 Another study also found that consuming certain proteins at night before sleep also positively influence next morning resting metabolic rate.

 Both casein and whey are by-products of cheese production, but one of the significant differences between them is how quickly your body absorbs them.
 Your body breaks down protein into amino acids, which circulate in your bloodstream until they’re absorbed.
 When you consume whey, amino acid levels stay elevated in your blood for only 90 minutes.
-But when you consume casein, the levels of amino acids stay elevated for four to five hours.
+But when you consume casein, the levels of amino acids stay elevated for 4-5 hours.
 Like it does in cheesemaking, casein forms curds once it’s exposed to the acids in your stomach, which lengthens your body’s digestion and absorption processes.

 If your goal is to maximize muscle growth through the night, it’s advised that you opt for casein protein before bed, as it provides your body with a slow, steady release of amino acids.
 Compared to whey protein, casein protein’s slow release makes it ideal before fasting situations, such as during sleep.
 Your body digests and absorbs whey protein much quicker, so it serves a better purpose as a workout protein.